aaronmjacobs/Kontroller/README.md

 ### Client / Server

 Crerate a `Kontroller::Server` to start the socket server.
 The server will manage a `Kontroller::Device` and host a TCP listen socket, and will automatically retry if creation of the listen socket fails.
 When a client connects, the server sends along the current total state.
 When any state changes, the server sends the updates to all connected clients.
-You can check the status of the server by calling `isListening()`.
+You can check the status of the server by calling `isListening()`. `Kontroller::Server` serializes dial / slider state to a text file by default, so that state can be maintained even if the server is restarted (see `Kontroller::Server::Settings`).

 Create a `Kontroller::Client` to start a socket client.
 The client will attempt to connect to a server at the provided address, and will automatically retry if the connection fails.
 You can check the connection status by calling `isConnected()`.
 Similar to the `Kontroller::Device`, the current state can be queried by calling `getState()`, and callback functions are available (which fire on a separate thread).